bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.h5 containing a trained convolution neural network for track 1
 * model_track_2.h5 containing a trained convolution neural network for track 2
 * writeup_report.md or writeup_report.pdf summarizing the results
+* video.mp4 video of track 1 driving in autonomous mode
+* video_track_2.mp4 video of track 2 driving in autonomous mode

 The project has been developed on Windows 10 with tensorflow v1.3.0, keras v2.2.2 and cuda v9.0.176.